Summer Festivals in Fukushima 2019【Schedules and Details】Spectacular Annual Events of Japan

 Kishimo Sonshin Reitaisai

-※Festival will take place, rain or shine.
+The festival will be held rain or shine.

 Kishimo Sonshin Reitaisai Annual Festival of Guardian Deity for Mothers and Children (Koriyama City)

-Location: Hōgen-ji (Temple)
+Location: Hōgen-ji Temple

 Hōgen-ji

-Date: JULY 14 (SUN)
+Date: Sunday, July 14

-※Festival will take place, rain or shine.
+The festival will be held rain or shine.

 Kiuri Tennō-sai [Cucumber Buddhist Deity Festival] (Sukagawa City)